MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 }
 ```

-Since we add our first event listener let's call the event listeners function inside this class's initalizer!
-This is allowing these event listeners to be triggered when the chat room is first instantiated!
+Since we added our first event listener lets call the function inside this class's initalizer!
+This is allowing these event listeners to be triggered when the chat room is first instantiated.

-Now that we have made our event listener lets finally make a connection to the server!
+Now that we have made our event listener lets finally make a connection to the server.
 We are going to need to make a view contoller to house the logic between user interactions and our chat room logic

 Should be located inside the View Controllers folder~
 ```